AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2022/2022-01-26-interview-interviewers-must-have-deal-breaker-list/interview-interviewers-must-have-deal-breaker-list.md

 I have worked for a few companies in my career.
 Some of them worked out great, while for others, after a few months of joining, I realized it wasn't a great fit.

 Joining a company and finding out it isn't a good match never feels great.
 It can be hard to know if the company we are considering joining is a good fit (before actually joining them).
-Still, we can increase the chances by doing a little bit of introspection and preparation.
+But, we can increase the chances by doing a little bit of introspection and preparation.

 ## How to apply the lists in an interview